 You can expect a new crown to last 5-15 years, for many it could be a lifetime.
 With regular dental health checkups and good hygiene your crown may last 25-30 years.

-How shall I look after my crown?
+How should I look after my dental crown?

-You can treat your crown like a normal tooth.
+You can treat your crown like a natural tooth.
 While it does not require any particular care, remember that it acts as a sleeve over the top of your natural tooth and so decay and gum disease can still occur without a good oral health routine.
 Keep up regular dental health check-ups and remember to continue to floss around the tooth.
-When flossing, try to pull the floss through your teeth rather than upwards – sometimes pulling up and out can catch on your crown and contribute to wear and tear.
+When flossing, try to pull the floss through your teeth rather than upwards – sometimes pulling up and out can catch on your dental crown and contribute to wear and tear.